-Although the following is written from the perspective of a self-employed freelance musician, I believe the issues addressed below provide useful insight for people who work in all fields.
+Although the following is written from the perspective of a self-employed freelance musician, I believe the issues addressed below provide useful insight for people who work in other fields, too.

-I was recently reminded of the differences between working hard and overworking through a terrific video created by fellow cellist and freelancer, Emily Davidson.
+A few years back I was reminded of the differences between working hard and overworking through a terrific video created by fellow cellist and freelancer, Emily Davidson.
 I only wish I had seen this video, and that this topic was more openly discussed, back when I was making myself sick from overworking!

-Because my work as a musician was something I enjoyed, I somehow got the idea that I had to work twice as hard as the average person.
-I didn’t yet believe that the work I was doing (hours of practicing, rehearsing, taking auditions, pouring my energy into students, etc.) was “legitimate” enough because I loved it, so I worked myself to the point of illness.
+Because my work as a musician was something I enjoyed, I somehow developed a toxic outlook where I thought I had to work twice as hard as the average person.
+I didn’t yet believe that the work I was doing (hours of practicing, rehearsing, taking auditions, pouring my energy into students, etc.) was “legitimate” enough because I loved it, and I faced the deep consequences of working myself to the point of illness.

-This mindset was wrong, dangerous to my health, and without knowing it I was discrediting and stereotyping artists.
+This mindset was harmful and toxic, dangerous to my health, and without knowing it I was discrediting and stereotyping artists.

-Although working evenings and weekends is part of being a musician, I denied myself any time off, surrendering my needs and personal boundaries in order to prove (to my parents, to my contemporaries, to briefcase-favouring society) that I worked just as hard as anyone.
-The stress of my pace, on top of living with an undiagnosed mental illness, caught up to me quickly, and there were consequences.
+Although working evenings and weekends is part of being a musician, I denied myself any time off at all, and surrendered my needs and personal boundaries in order to prove (to my parents, to my contemporaries, to briefcase-favouring society) that I worked just as hard as anyone.
+The stress of my pace, on top of living with an undiagnosed mental health condition, caught up to me quickly, and there were major consequences.

 To cope with the stress I began taking Rhodiola rosea, a powerful adaptogen herb, and I quickly got hooked.
 It helped, but it didn’t eliminate the source of my problem.
 One night I awoke to a gripping pain in my gut, and became so ill I couldn’t eat solid food for days.
 X-rays and testing yielded chronic gastroesophageal reflux disease, or GERD, and I was prescribed powerful daily medication that I was told I would need to take for life.

-I wish that it hadn’t come down to needing a medical diagnosis to make me reevaluate my lifestyle, but I hope that sharing the steps I took will inspire others to stay balanced in their work life too.
+I wish that it hadn’t come down to needing a major mental health diagnosis to make me reevaluate my lifestyle, but I hope that sharing the steps I took will inspire others to find more balance in their work life too.

 Here are five ways my freelance career supports my mental wellness: